hapax/hapax.github.io/assets/chandra.md

 In classical physics, the planets can orbit at any radius they like.
 Kepler's laws relate the period to the radius, for instance, but any old radius is allowed.

+Instead of an atom, let's consider the much simple scenario of a one-dimensional box, of length $L$.

+We will consider a simpler scenario called a *non-interacting quantum gas*.
+As in the atom, there is a possibly infinite set of allowed energies:

+$$
+E_1 \leq E_2 \leq E_3 \leq \cdots
+$$

+However, particles occupying these energy levels do not interact.
+It's like a hotel: guests can only stay in designated rooms, which are arranged by price, and do not want to be disturbed by other guests.
+To finish describing our gas, we need two more elements.

+- *Temperature.* This corresponds to how *cheap* hotel guests are.
+At zero temperature, they will take the cheapest available room, i.e. the lowest available energy level in the gas.
+At nonzero temperature, there is some probability they will splash out on a fancy suite, but the more expensive, the less likely it is.
+- *Type.* Particles fall into two categories: *bosons* and *fermions*.
+Bosons are sociable, and arbitrarily many can stay in a single hotel room.
+Fermions, on the other hand, are loners, obeying the *Pauli exclusion principle*: one particle per room!

+Let's explore a few immediate consequences for our quantum gas hotel.
+For the moment, assume that energy levels *strictly increase*, $E_1 < E_2 < \cdots$, and that the gas is at zero temperature (particles take cheapest available room).

+1. Suppose that $N$ bosons arrive at the hotel.
+Where do they stay?
+2. Suppose that, instead, $N$ fermions come to the hotel.
+Which rooms do they occupy?

+Our ultimate goal will be to study white dwarfs, but as a simple warm-up, consider a one-dimensional "box" of size $L$.
+This will give us some feeling for the structure of energy levels.
+A quantum particle can be described by a standing *matter wave* in the box, similar to plucking a string with fixed ends.
+Suppose that, like the string, the waves are "clamped" at the ends.
+(If we square the amplitude of the matter wave at a point, we get the probability of finding the particle there.
+So we are stating that we never find the particle at the edges of the box.)
+What are the allowed wavelengths $\lambda_n$?

+For a (classical) particle of momentum $p$ and mass $m$, show the kinetic energy can be written

+$$
+E = \frac{p^2}{2m}.
+$$

+In 1924, Louis de Broglie guessed that matter waves had an associated momentum,

+$$
+p = \frac{2\pi \hbar}{\lambda},
+$$

+where $\hbar = 10^{-34} \text{ J s}$ is \emph{Planck's (reduced) constant}.
+Assuming the energy of the quantum particle is kinetic, and the previous question applies, deduce that the energy levels in the box are

+$$
+E_n = \frac{8\pi^2 \hbar^2n^2}{mL^2}.
+$$